CodeOptimization/dataStructure/JavaRelated.md

         // List
         List<Integer> list = new ArrayList<Integer>();
         List<List<Integer>> list1 = new ArrayList<List<Integer>>();
         //boolean add(E e): Appends the specified element to the end of this list (optional operation).
-Returns false
+Returns
-        // if list size doesn't chage.
+        //false if list size doesn't chage.
         list.add(0);// list = [0]
         //Inserts the specified element at the specified position in this list (optional operation).
-Shifts the element
+Shifts the
-        // currently at that position (if any) and any subsequent elements to the right (adds one to their indices). list.add(0, 1); //list = [1, 0]
+        //element currently at that position (if any) and any subsequent elements to the right (adds one to
+        //their indices).
+        list.add(0, 1); //list = [1, 0]
         //Returns the element at the specified position in this list. list.get(0);
         //Returns the number of elements in this list. list.size();
-        //Removes the first occurrence of the specified element from this list, if it is present (optional operation).
+        //Removes the first occurrence of the specified element from this list, if it is present (optional
+        //operation).
         // If this list does not contain the element, it is unchanged.
 Returns false if list size doesn't chage. list.remove(list.size() - 1);

-        //public static <T extends Comparable<? super T>> void sort(List<T> list): Sorts the specified list into
+        //public static <T extends Comparable<? super T>> void sort(List<T> list): Sorts the specified list
-        // ascending order, according to the natural ordering of its elements.
-All elements in the list must implement
+        //into ascending order, according to the natural ordering of its elements.
+All elements in the list
-        // the Comparable interface.
-Furthermore, all elements in the list must be mutually comparable (that is,
+        //must implement the Comparable interface.
+Furthermore, all elements in the list must be mutually
-        // e1.compareTo(e2) must not throw a ClassCastException for any elements e1 and e2 in the list).
+        //comparable (that is, e1.compareTo(e2) must not throw a ClassCastException for any elements e1 and
+        //e2 in the list).
         Collections.sort(list);
-        //1. public static <T> Comparator<T> reverseOrder(): Returns a comparator that imposes the reverse of the
+        //1. public static <T> Comparator<T> reverseOrder(): Returns a comparator that imposes the reverse
-        // natural ordering on a collection of objects that implement the Comparable interface.
+        //of the natural ordering on a collection of objects that implement the Comparable interface.
-        //2. public static <T> void sort(List<T> list, Comparator<? super T> c): Sorts the specified list according to
+        //2. public static <T> void sort(List<T> list, Comparator<? super T> c): Sorts the specified list
-        // the order induced by the specified comparator.
+        //according to the order induced by the specified comparator.
         Collections.sort(list, Collections.reverseOrder());
-        //Interface java.util.Comparator<T>: A comparison function, which imposes a total ordering on some collection of objects.
+        //Interface java.util.Comparator<T>: A comparison function, which imposes a total ordering on some
-        // Comparators can be passed to a sort method (such as Collections.sort or Arrays.sort) to allow precise control
+        //collection of objects.
+Comparators can be passed to a sort method (such as Collections.sort or Arrays.sort)
-        // over the sort order.Comparators can also be used to control the order of certain data structures (such as
+        //to allow precise control over the sort order.Comparators can also be used to control the order of certain
-        // sorted sets or sorted maps), or to provide an ordering for collections of objects that don't have a natural
+        //data structures (such as sorted sets or sorted maps), or to provide an ordering for collections of objects
-        // ordering.
+        //that don't have a natural ordering.
         // Comparator is a operator.
         // Comparable can be read as a ability.
         Collections.sort(list, new Comparator<Integer>() {